 - a.
-Accrued vacation leave and compensatory time off may be donated by any regular full-time employee who has completed his/her initial City probationary period. - b.
-Time donated will be converted from vacation or compensatory time to sick leave hours and credited to the receiving employee's sick leave balance on an hour-for-hour basis and shall be paid at the rate of pay of the receiving employee. - c.
+Accrued vacation leave and compensatory time off may be donated by any regular full-time employee who has completed his/hertheir initial City probationary period. - b.
+Time donated will be converted from vacation or compensatory time to sick leave hours and credited to the receiving employee's sick leave balance on an hour-forhour basis and shall be paid at the rate of pay of the receiving employee. - c.
 The total amount of time donated to one employee by another employee shall not exceed forty (40) hours.
 The total I eave credits received by the employee shall not exceed three months; however, the Human Resources Director may approve an extension to six months total time. - d.
 Initial leave time donations must be a minimum of one work shift.
-An employee cannot donate leave hours that would reduce his/her vacation balance to less than one week. - e.
-The use of donated leave hours will be in consecutive one-shift increments. - f.
-While an employee is on leave using donated leave hours, no vacation or sick leave hours will accrue.
+An employee cannot donate leave hours that would reduce his/hertheir vacation balance to less than one week. - e.
+The use of donated leave hours will be in consecutive one-shift increments.